 Day 4 - Siem Reap - Angkor Wat and Angkor Tom

 Dawn at Angkor Wat, followed by a morning tour of the vast temple itself.
-Return to our hotel to escape the midday heat with siesta, spa, market or just relaxing by the pool time.
-In the afternoon we’ll visit the ruined city of Angkor Tom including, the Leper King & Elephant Terraces, Phimeanakas, Baphuon, and last but not least, the dramatic Bayon Temple with its famous faces.
+Return to our hotel to escape the midday heat with a siesta, spa, market or just relaxing by the pool time.
+In the afternoon we’ll visit the ruined city of Angkor Tom including, the Leper King and Elephant Terraces, Phimeanakas, Baphuon, and last but not least, the dramatic Bayon Temple with its famous faces.

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B,

 Day 5 - Angkor - jungle temples

-Today’s Angkor visit begins with the spectacular hill-top Phnom Bakheng Temple followed by the jungle-clad ruin of Preah Khan.
-Enormous roots, towering trees and screeching parakeets make this atmospheric temple one of everyone’s favourites.
-After a break, we’ll take a short hike to Ta Keo via the remote and rarely visited Ta Nei Temple.
-Ta Prom – the famous ‘Tomb Raider’ Temple – continues the jungle theme and concludes the day’s visit.
+Today’s Angkor visit begins with the spectacular hill-top Phnom Bakheng Temple followed by the jungle-clad ruins of Preah Khan.
+Giant roots, towering forest and screeching parakeets make this atmospheric temple one of everyone’s favourites.
+After a break, we’ll take a short hike to Ta Keo via the remote and rarely-visited Ta Nei Temple.
+Ta Prom – the famous ‘Tomb Raider’ temple – continues the jungle theme and concludes the day’s visit.

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B,

 Day 6 - Siem Reap - A remote temple and afternoon at leisure

-Early morning drive to spectacular Beng Melea, one of the remoter and less visited sites.
-This huge, partially ruined temple complex, overgrown by jungle, lying to the west of Siem Reap, is one of the most impressive Angkor monuments.
-Return to Siem Reap by way perhaps of an optional visit to the fascinating Apopo Centre with an afternoon free to relax by the pool, maybe visit the National Museum or even try an optional Khmer cookery lesson?
+Early morning drive to spectacular Beng Melea, one of the remoter and less-visited sites.
+This huge, partially ruined temple complex, overgrown by jungle, is one of the most impressive Angkor monuments.
+Return to Siem Reap by way of an optional visit to the fascinating Apopo Centre with an afternoon free to relax by the pool or maybe visit the excellent National Museum.

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B, D,

 Day 7 - Siem Reap - morning at leisure and departure

-Morning at leisure; some last minute shopping in the street markets or a final massage at the hotel’s spa and end of tour.
+Morning at leisure; some last-minute shopping in the street markets or perhaps a final massage at the hotel’s spa and end of the tour.

 Extra nights in Siem Reap after or Phnom Penh before your tour are available on request.